sustrik/uxy/README.md

   Each line is a data record.
 - Each line is composed of fields separated by arbitrary number spaces.
 - Fields starting AND ending with a double quote are treated in a special way:
-  - The delimiting quote character themselves are ignored.
+  - The delimiting quote characters themselves are ignored.
   - The characters inside the quotes, including spaces, are taken as they are.
   - The only exception are the characters preceded by backslash.
 These are encoded as follows: